kvnang/frkennyang/src/posts/Bernadette/index.md

 ### Light a Candle

 Gestures:
-- Light and place a candle in the Chapels of Light
+- Light and place a candle in the Chapels of Light.

 Prayer for pilgrims: